 Can chatbots cope with rude or negative messages?

-With large fan base, you will eventually stumble on a grumpy customer determined to provoke you just for the sake of it.
-That kind of situations can potentially escalate beyond pure dissatisfaction with the product or service.
+With a large fan base, you will eventually stumble on a grumpy customer determined to provoke you just for the sake of it.
+That kind of situation can potentially escalate beyond pure dissatisfaction with the product or service.
 React quickly.

 Chatbots are not yet sophisticated enough to solve a potentially dangerous situation that can distort the public image of your brand.
 Community managers and Administrators must take over the communication and finesse it out properly.